tiepdotme/samwize.com/_posts/2015-03-11-xcode-commands-to-build-app-and-run-on-simulator.markdown

     xcodebuild -workspace '/path/to/Awesome.xcworkspace' -scheme 'Awesome-Production' -arch i386  -sdk iphonesimulator8.2

+Or, more likely, you are using Xcode app (not commandline), then just build the app as per normal.

 The build will be created at **~/Library/Developer/Xcode/DerivedData**.

 So, if the build is successful, the app will be at **~/Library/Developer/Xcode/DerivedData/Awesome-dvxamtpiqakwogarovbwiagepzxj/Build/Products/Release-iphonesimulator/Awesome.app**.
 This path is needed in the next step.